All Products

 Scenario 2: Encrypt 50% of business data columns

-In addition to the ID information columns encrypted in Scenario 1, other sensitive business information columns were also encrypted.
-These columns include data such as price, date, and quantity.
+In addition to the ID columns encrypted in Scenario 1, other sensitive columns were encrypted — including price, date, and quantity fields.

 Test results